-To make the multi-colour glaze effect be sure to cool the cake completely on a rack.
+After the cake has finished baking, be sure to cool it completely on a rack.
 Then place the rack on top of a piece of greaseproof or waxed paper to protect your table or counter top.

 To make the multi-colour glaze effect, melt the chocolate in a double boiler and then drizzle over the cake.

 Allow the glaze to harden completely.
 Mix confectioner’s sugar with orange juice to make a drizzle-able glaze.
 Drizzle the 0range – or in this case pink – glaze over the cake.
 Again, allow the glaze to harden before serving.

 This cake is wonderful served with fruit, good vanilla ice cream or easy, homemade No Churn Blood Orange Ice Cream.